ktap/ktap/doc/tutorial.md

 * ktap was invented at 2012
 * First RFC sent to LKML at 2012.12.31
-* The code was released in github at 2013.01.18
+* The code was released in GitHub at 2013.01.18
 * ktap released v0.1 at 2013.05.21
 * ktap released v0.2 at 2013.07.31
 * ktap released v0.3 at 2013.10.29